samer--/parscan/README.md

 This seems to work well enough to allow us to generate scan functions for top down trees, bottom up trees, and 'bushes' all in a very few lines towards the end of the module.

+Note, there is an alternative branch called `more_tagged` that uses a new (tagged) data type to represent the identity functor transformer.
+This seems to help Agda's instance resolution algorithm so that not so many instance arguments need to be given explicitly, at the cost of more layers of type constructors in the resulting data structures.

 ### Todo in Agda version
 - Try to get implicit instance resolution working better in scan2.agda.
 - Try to understand the essence of 'zippable' and 'unzipable' functors.
 For example, any